 - Location: Tailbone

 - Element: Earth

 - Sense: Smell

-- Emotions: Security, safety, feeling grounded, primal urges, stable, steady, confidence, having sufficient energy
+- Emotions: Security, safety, primal urges, stable, steady, confidence, and having sufficient energy.

 - English Name: Sacral Chakra